Before you allow your auto policy to renew, check out our tips on how to get great car insurance.

 - Gender of young drivers: Younger men are more likely to receive higher rates, but costs even out after drivers age beyond their teens.

 - Geography: Additionally, you will pay more if you live in a particular region.
-The most expensive states to live in include New Jersey, Louisiana, and New York, according to III.
+The most expensive states to live in include New Jersey, Louisiana, and New York, according to the III.
 If you live in Idaho, Iowa, or North Dakota, you can expect to pay the least.

 6. Compare Quotes From Reputable Car Insurance Providers